 labor jobs and into new levels of thought leadership career

 paths that create leadership opportunities, management

-One of the challenges for many children of color is that
+One of the challenges for many children, especially children

 The scariest thing for children is to state they have no